codex-storage/codex-spec/specs/marketplace.md

 #### Renewal of Storage Request

 It should be noted that Marketplace does not support extending Requests.
-It is REQUIRED that if user wants to extend the Request's duration, somebody submits a new Request transaction with the same CID **well before the original Request finishes**.
-In this way the data will be still persisted in the network at the time when new (or the current) storage providers can retrieve the dataset in order to fill slots of the new Request.
+It is REQUIRED that if the user wants to extend the Request's duration, somebody submits a new Request transaction with the same CID **well before the original Request finishes**.
+In this way, the data will be still persisted in the network at the time when new (or the current) storage providers need to retrieve the dataset to fill slots of the new Request.

 ### Withdrawing funds

 The client node SHOULD monitor the status of Requests that it created.
-The node can utilize on-chain state in order to fetch the list of the active Requests linked to the client node's blockchain address using function `myRequests()`, that returns array of `RequestId`s.
+The node can utilize on-chain state to fetch the list of the active Requests linked to the client node's ethereum address using function `myRequests()`, that returns array of `RequestId`s.
 This list is kept up to date by the smart contract itself.

 When Request reaches states `Cancelled` (not all slots filled after `expiry` timeout) or `Failed` (too many slots gets freed and data is non-recoverable)